 Setting suitable objectives and identifying strategies or opportunities are vital to growing a business.
 Nevertheless, you must turn your ideas into actions to achieve your end goals.
 Read about tactical planning in this related piece.

-The next time you have to negotiate, try repeating one to three of the last words the other side uses.
-Do this often in the beginning.
+In future negotiations, try repeating one to three of the last words the other side uses.
+Do this often in the beginning, even during initial small talk.
 It shows that you’re willing to establish a connection, and it makes the other person feel safer and more comfortable.

 Be careful with your tone of voice too.
 Voss likes to use a specific type of voice he calls “late night FM DJ voice.”
 Understand that it’s not about agreeing with the other side, even if it sounds like that.
 When you repeat their words, do so with an upward inflection, as you would pose a question.

-This can slow down the pace of the negotiation in your favor and give you time to think things over.
+This can slow down the pace of the conversation in your favor and give you time to think things over.

 According to Chris Voss: “Mirrors work magic.
 Repeat the last three words (or the critical one to three words) of what someone has just said.
 We fear what’s different and are drawn to what’s similar.
 Mirroring is the art of insinuating similarity, which facilitates bonding.
 Use mirrors to encourage the other side to empathize and bond with you, keep people talking, buy your side time to regroup, and encourage your counterparts to reveal their strategy.”

 The emotional quotient (or emotional intelligence) you bring to bear in a situation often outweighs logic.
 You can’t always cut feelings out of the equation.
 Most neurological research also indicates the same.
-So, your EQ needs to be high when entering a negotiation.
+So, your EQ needs to be high when entering business negotiations.

 People often let their emotions influence their decisions, especially negative emotions.
-If you have a high EQ, you have a better chance of knowing how to address a situation.
+If you have a high EQ, you have a better chance of knowing how to address any situation in your next negotiation.
 Understand that those negotiating from a position of weakness may be more emotional.

-If you recognize the emotional thinking of the person opposite you, you can capitalize on that moment.
-At the same time, it may help you build trust through a concept called tactical empathy, meaning you appeal to their emotions to build rapport.
+If you recognize the emotional thinking of the person negotiating opposite you, you can capitalize on that moment.
+At the same time, it may help you build trust through a concept called tactical empathy, meaning you appeal to their emotions to build rapport without making unnecessary concessions.

 “The beauty of empathy is that it doesn’t demand that you agree with the other person’s ideas, it simply asks that you understand and acknowledge them,” says Chris Voss.
 Empathy is a vital skill for any business professional, as it allows you to build relationships, anticipate the needs of the other party and ultimately close more successful deals.